dustinpfister/blog_posts/_posts/linux-basename.md

 ## 3 - Using the find command with exec option

-Another command that I might want to use with base name is the [Linux find](/2020/09/23/linux-find/) command that I can use to look for files that fit a given pattern.
+Another command that I might want to use with basename is the [Linux find](/2020/09/23/linux-find/) command that I can use to look for files that fit a given pattern.
+This command is then a way to produce a kind of input that is a collection of paths to files that I can then pipe into basename with the xargs command, or one way and other call basename for each file found that fits a given patten.
+So then in this section I will once again be doing something lie the section in which I am using echo, but now this is a way to generate some real data that might change a little.

 ### 3.1 - Linux find exec options and basename